July 3, 2024

 Professional Testing

-The process involves collecting air samples from different areas of the home.
-These samples are analyzed in a lab.
-The results show the levels of pollutants present.
-Professionals provide actionable recommendations based on these results.
-They suggest ways to improve air quality, such as better ventilation or using air purifiers.
+The process involves collecting air samples from different areas of the home, which are then analyzed in a lab.
+The results show the levels of contaminants present, and your inspector provides clear, actionable recommendations, such as better ventilation, remediation priorities, or what to negotiate with the seller.

 DIY Testing Kits

-DIY air quality testing kits are available for homeowners.
-These kits help with preliminary assessments.
-They can detect common pollutants like carbon monoxide and formaldehyde.
+DIY air quality testing kits are available for homeowners and help with preliminary assessments.
+They can detect some common pollutants between professional visits.

-Interpreting DIY test results can be challenging.
-It is important to follow the instructions carefully.
-If the results indicate high pollution levels, seek professional advice immediately.
+Interpreting DIY results can also be challenging.
+Follow the instructions carefully, and if the results indicate high pollution levels, seek professional advice immediately.

 Understanding Specific Risks